6. Match - Case

 print("pick up item")

 6.4.
-Vaiable instead of Wilcard
+Variable instead of Wildcard

 Instead of using the wildcard _, another variable, such as other, can be used so that it may be referred to in the following case block code.